JTOne123/Global-Name-Sorter/README.md

 ## Source Code Review

+Observations from reviewing GlobalX public repositories on GitHub.
+They are presented in approximate order I expect to emulate the good examples:

+- [ ] top level Project & Project.Tests convention
+- [x] include guides (user/dev) - readme.md/contributing.md
+- [x] wiki
+- [x] mit licence
+- [x] CONTRIBUTING.md
+- [ ] include examples /
+- [ ] include demo
+- [ ] include samples
+- [ ] newbe/hackathon/low-hanging-fruit planning (multiple file arguments, output file specification, large files, ...)
+- [ ] unit test project
+- [ ] integration test project
+- [ ] stress test project
+- [ ] long and descriptive naming
+- [ ] self documenting... comments usually explain "why" or "why not the usual/expected way"
+- [ ] model / view separation
+- [ ] validation and verbose error reporting
+- [ ] nice .gitattributes
+- [ ] honest about defects

 ## Problem Specification

 GlobalX Coding Assessment
-The GlobalX coding assessment is just that, an assessment.
-The problem domain is deliberately simple, and you could very easily write an extremely terse solution that satisfies the requirement.
-But our goal is not to see you implement a trivial sorting algroithm.
-Most importantly it is to understand how your code communicates it's purpose clearly and with empathy to your potential team members.
-What do we mean by empathy?
-Empathy here is caring about how easy your code is to understand and navigate for the next engineer who touches it.
-Secondly it is to understand your ability to compose quality code that adheres to SOLID (https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) principles.
-Thirdly, to see how you write tests.
+- [ ] how your code communicates it's purpose clearly and with empathy
+- [ ] caring about how easy your code is to understand and navigate
+- [ ] your ability to compose quality code that adheres to SOLID principles
+- [ ] how you write tests.

+- [ ] best effort
-So, give us your best effort, a solution that you are proud of.
+- [ ] a solution that you are proud of.

-The Goal: Name Sorter
-Build a name sorter.
-Given a set of names, order that set first by last name, then by any given names the person may have.
-A name must have at least 1 given name and may have up to 3 given names.
+- [ ] Build a name sorter
+- [ ] Given a set of names, order that set first by last name, then by any given names
+- [ ] A name must have at least 1 given name and may have up to 3 given names.

-Example Usage
+## Example
-Given a a file called unsorted-names-list.txt containing the following list of names;
+- [ ] Given a a file called unsorted-names-list.txt containing the following list of names;

 Janet Parsons
 Vaughn Lewis